 What’s Action A No No

 At risk of “spoiling” the winner of this monkey movie showdown, I’m not sure what there isn’t to like about War for the Planet of the Apes.
 At worst, it can feel a touch too sober and restrained, especially when compared to the previous two entries.
 Dawn of the Planet of the Apes had a wild-eyed bonobo shooting two machine guns simultaneously while riding a horse for Pete’s sake.
 All the action sequences here are more concerned with character than excitement, so even the exceptional early scene of a human assault on the ape base of operations gives us a patient view of the consequences related to the action and gunplay.
-This isn’t a criticism as much as it’s me simply acknowledging that it’s difficult for this sequel to live up to the adventure promises of the rest of the series.I mentioned it in the “People Who Get Paid to Talk” section above, but the character work in Kong: Skull Island is weak.
+For literally any other movie, “The action scenes are thoughtful” would be one of the strongest thing in its favor.
+In this case, this also isn’t a criticism, but it’s me simply acknowledging that it’s difficult for this sequel to live up to the adventure promises of the rest of the series.I mentioned it in the “People Who Get Paid to Talk” section above, but the character work in Kong: Skull Island is weak.
 And it’s a shame because the movie’s just so gosh darn fun outside of that.
 Sure the Vietnam War metaphor is muddled and sometimes the bombast feels a little too dumb, but Jordan Vogt-Roberts succeeds in setting up the gonzo tone of the film and keeping it going.
 In fact, his self-criticism of the narrative issues of the movie in the below episode of Honest Trailers is probably much more eloquent in pointing out the film’s flaws than I ever could be.

 The Final Verdict